James-Oswald/Lightweight-Textarea-Highlighter/README.md

 However, as you may notice, both of these solutions depend on JQuery.
 While JQuery certainly has its uses, what good is forcing small projects to include a massive library like JQuery for a simple feature like this that can be done easily in pure native Javascript.

 After Trying both of them for one of my projects, I decided both were too heavy for the work I was doing and decided to make my own library in pure native Javascript.

-Disclaimer: this project is very janky and still a work in progress, It should not be used as a serious library for serious projects, please consider the aforementioned jquery solutions if you need a fully fledged solution.

 ## Usage